ggrammar/100slices.pizza/posts/ansible_synthetic_facts.md

 Let's say you're running a database.
 It's 2021, and graph databases are popular, so let's say it's ArangoDB.
-The database is storing all of your most sensitive... graphs... so you want it to bind to a private IP address.
+The database is storing all of your most sensitive... graphs... so you want it to bind to a private IP address:

 ```
 # arangod.conf
 server.endpoint = tcp://10.0.0.1:8529
 ```

-This works for one server.
+This works for one server - check that config into source control and move on with your day.

 For the sake of the article, let's say you're running many servers, and managing them with Ansible.
 The configuration file should be a template that can apply to many different servers.
 Ansible gathers facts about the host it's running on at runtime, so we can do something like this:

 ```
 # arangod.conf.template